alexravenna/developer-roadmap/src/data/roadmaps/golang/content/100-go-basics/index.md

 # Learn the Basics

 Learn the common concepts of Go like variables, loops, conditional statements, functions, data types, and so on.
-A good starting point for go basics is its Go's official docs.
+A good starting point for Go basics are the official docs.

 Visit the following resources to learn more: